 Head Start Services

-Head Start is a federal program that promotes the school readiness of children ages birth to 5 from low-income families by enhancing their cognitive, social and emotional development.
+Head Start is a federal program that promotes the school readiness of children ages birth to 5 for qualifying families by supporting their development.

 Head Start programs provide a learning environment that supports children’s growth in: